DannieBGoode/opensx70/_posts/2019/06/2019-06-07-open-source.md

 But many people measure success in dollars.
 I tried to protect myself against the obvious (someone manufacturing and selling my stuff) by using anon-commercial license. [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/)

 Having a *product* and selling stuff has always been a second thought for me, for me its been about the SX70, and the process to figure out how it all works.
 Maybe going back to the sources: networking with awesome people, being on the radar so to speak.
 Franlkly, I would be happy just to pay my expenses, and believe me you, **there are expenses**, power supplies, electronic components, manufacturing, testing... and **FILM** that **IS** expensive.
+And of course the test cameras.
+I keep buying and *breaking* cameras.

 Now I am trying to set up the business end, in a cheap but professional maner.
 And **that** also takes time, and resources.

 On the other hand I feel that many people want to test, to have a camera, and I think this has to be done right.
+I have decided that I will probably manufacture locally.
+At least the first batches.

 People wanted to build their own pcbs I keep saying what I have always said: the **project is not ready, it is still experimental crap**.
 Don't even think about it: it's not there yet.
 If you are in Barcelona, you can come and pick up a set of blank pcbs. **I DON'T INTEND TO GIVE SUPPORT** to anyone trying to replicate what I do.